 As you get to the end of another month, the sales targets are closing in!
 You know, those targets which you set for yourself at the start of the month and which you said you would complete.
 You know, those targets which you said were crucial for your business to bring in to pay people, pay suppliers or even pay

-6 Simple Ways To Impress Your Prospects 1.
-When you get sight of a lead, respond quickly and professionally Being given the opportunity to quote for some business or being recommended as someone who can do a job is a great way in which to find new customers.
-It is unusual for me to NOT see someone on a daily
+1. When you get sight of a lead, respond quickly and professionally Being given the opportunity to quote for some business or being recommended as someone who can do a job is a great way in which to find new customers.
+It is unusual for me to NOT see someone on a daily basis ask for a recommendation on social

 When you follow up, don’t focus on price, focus on your value Once you have left the prospects property and typed your notes up into your clever prospect management system (we have one you can trial if you don’t have one at the moment ????) it is vital that you give yourself sufficient time to deliver on the quote you